Aimarus22/ai-manifest/README.md

   "version": "1.0.0",
   "license": "https://creativecommons.org/licenses/by/4.0/",

-  "sinceridadMetodologica": {
+  "methodologicalSincerity": {
     "provenance": "Detailed origin of the data (e.g., empirical, experimental, transactional...)", "syntheticDataPercentage": 0.0,
     "augmentedByArtificialIntelligence": false,
     "aiUsageNotes": "Explicit declaration of whether generative models or LLMs were used for cleaning, imputation, or data generation."
   },

-  "noAptoPara": [
+  "unsuitableFor": [
     "Prohibited Use 1: Define an analytical boundary or scale where the data loses validity.", "Prohibited Use 2: Add as many specific negative constraints as necessary (1 to N)..."
   ],

-  "salvaguardasAnaliticas": [
+  "analyticalSafeguards": [
     {
       "@type": "PropertyValue",
       "name": "control_variable_name_1",